Christianity in Australia: Easter

-The Christian festival of Easter commemorates the Bible's account of the Crucification and Resurrection of Jesus Christ.
+The Christian festival of Easter commemorates the Bible's account of the crucifixion and resurrection of Jesus Christ.
 In Australia, in addition to the religious significance of Easter for Christians, the festival is marked by a four-day holiday weekend starting on Good Friday and ending on Easter Monday – which generally coincides with school holidays and is an opportunity for family and friends to travel and reunite.
 Across Australia, church services are well attended, as are secular music festivals, fairs and sporting events.
 One such Easter event is Easterfest an annual Christian Music Festival in Queen's Park Toowoomba and known as the largest drug and alcohol free festival in Australia.